Scuba Diving Surface Intervals – What Are They?

 Water temperatures are lower than atmospheric temperature and the human body exerts more energy to stay warm.
 This means breathing deeply and taking in more nitrogen.

 The colder the water, the more effort a diver will exert in staying warm.
 With increased consumption of compressed air, the nitrogen content in the diver’s body also increases.
-This increases the residual nitrogen time and the length of the surface interval.
+This increases the residual nitrogen time and the length of the minimum surface interval.

 Traces of nitrogen remain in a diver’s body for a few hours after the dive.
 Therefore, it is advised that divers should not fly for at least 12 hours after diving (18 hours if you’ve done multiple dives).
+This technically is not a surface interval between repetitive dives but one that impacts your travel home or to the next destination.

 Most organizations, such as the US Air Force, recommend waiting for a full 24 hours after diving before you’re ready to fly.